 Even more interesting is that the Ineos Grenadier 4×4 prototype vehicles have all been built by Magna Steyr, the same folks who build the G-Wagen, in Austria.
 Full-scale production will take place at a facility in Hambach, France, near the German border.

-First-tier suppliers
+First-tier Suppliers

 Ineos has managed to acquire several first-tier suppliers for the key components that make up the basis of the Grenadier.
 Among these are BMW, from which the engines are sourced.
 Owners can choose between petrol- or diesel-fed turbocharged inline-six.
 The former produces 210 kW/450 N.m and the latter makes 183 kW/550 N.m of torque.